vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 14 *yajetetyādau hi vidhir bhāvanāyāḥ kāryatvam avagamayati, tena ca kāryātmanā rūpeṇa saiva bhāvanā dharmaḥ,* *tac cāsyāḥ kālatrayāsaṃspṛṣṭaṃ rūpam *\(Shah 1972, p.
 57\).

-15For a history of the Mīmāṃsā vs. Nyāya debate on the validity of the Veda, see Freschi and Graheli 2005, where the Āyurveda-Veda argument is discussed and analysed at length.
+[^15]: For a history of the Mīmāṃsā vs. Nyāya debate on the validity of the Veda, see Freschi and Graheli 2005, where the Āyurveda-Veda argument is discussed and analysed at length.
 For the Mīmāṃsā criticism of this argument see Kataoka 2011b, pp. 343-345.

 9